config-syncer/config-syncer/docs/CONTRIBUTING.md

 ---

 # Contribution Guidelines
-Want to hack on Kubed?
+Want to hack on Config Syncer?

 AppsCode projects are [Apache 2.0 licensed](https://github.com/kubeops/config-syncer/blob/master/LICENSE) and accept contributions via
 GitHub pull requests.
 This document outlines some of the conventions on